thoughtbot/ios-on-rails/book/iOS/making_the_post_event_request.md

 ### Adding a Submit Event Method

 Lets take a step back and remember what this view controller is supposed to look like.
-The HUMEventViewController will have 4 cells for each property of our event (name, address, startDate, endDate) and a submit cell.
+The `HUMEventViewController` will have 4 cells for each property of our event (`name`, `address`, `startDate`, `endDate`) and a submit cell.
 Instead of referring to these by their indexes, lets define these cell indexes in an enum at the top of `HUMEventViewController.h`.
-This enum starts at HUMEventCellName = 0 and goes to HUMEventCellCount = 5.
+This enum starts at `HUMEventCellName = 0` and goes to `HUMEventCellCount = 5`.

 	// HUMEventViewController.h